Contacting and Pitching to PR (Public Relation) Firms and Companies can be Tricky

 Any other Social sites you want to list

-Note how this letter provides an introduction to the contest, some statistics about your blog, some details about your blog, what you can/will do for them in return for featuring their product, your contact information.
+Note how this example pitch letter provides an introduction to the contest, some statistics about your blog, some details about your blog, what you can/will do for them in return for featuring their product, your contact information.

 I am a product reviewer at xxxx (URL ).
 I came across your information/product at XXXX and would be interested in reviewing xxxx.
 I am always on the lookout for products/services that would be a good fit for my readers, (describe audience) who are looking for products that are xxxxxx.
 I think xxxx would be a wonderful product for my readers as as it seems to be focused on those same qualities.
 Also, it seems xxxx offers a variety of choices (or whatever they do offer) that you simply cannot find in XXXXX>